Ferrari 458: Handling

 The car's suspension has double wishbones at the front and a multi-link setup at the rear, coupled with E-Diff and F1-Trac traction control systems, designed to improve the car's cornering and longitudinal acceleration by 32% when compared with its predecessors.
+The steering ratio is 11.5:1.

 The brakes include a prefill function whereby the pistons in the calipers move the pads into contact with the discs on lift off to minimize delay in the brakes being applied.
 This, combined with the ABS and standard Carbon Ceramic brakes, have caused a reduction in stopping distance from 100–0 km/h to 32.5 m.
 Tests have shown the car will stop from 100 km/h in 90 ft or in 85 ft with run flat tires, 85 ft from 60 mph and 80 ft from 60 mph with run flat tires.

 The adaptive magnetorheological dampers were co-developed with BWI Group.